Evidence gathering in employment disputes: Emails, letters & documents

 What to ask for

-If you are going to make such a request then you need to make a list and description of the documents you wish to have disclosed to you including a date the document was created or circulated.
+If you are going to make such a request then you need to make a list and description of the documents you wish to have disclosed to you, ideally including a date (approximate is fine) when the document was created or circulated.

 What not to ask for

-What to do if your employer doesn’t disclose the documents you want
+What to do if your employer doesn’t give you the documents you want?